arvidn/libtorrent/branches/RC_0_15/docs/features.rst

 turned on.
 The right one has a relatively smooth sine wave shape whereas the left one is more random and involves much longer seeks back and forth over the disk.

-True physical disk offset queries are only supported on newer linux kernels and Mac OS X.
+True physical disk offset queries are only supported on newer linux kernels, Mac OS X and Windows 2000 and up.

 network buffers
 ---------------